gitdatgitdat/DAT-Password-Strength-Checker/README.md

 1. Open PowerShell
 2. Run the script
+'''cd path\to\script
+.\PasswordStrengthChecker.ps1'''
-3. Enter a password when prompted.
+4. Enter a password when prompted.
-4. View the individual check results and overall strength score.
+5. View the individual check results and overall strength score.
-5. Type exit when you’re done.
+6. Type exit when you’re done.

 ##Example Output